thin-edge/thin-edge.io/design/thin-edge-core.md

   as well as the rules to combine them into hardened executables.
-* To ease incremental developments, thin-edge give the developers the freedom to combine both MQTT and Rust-based components into purpose-specific gateways.
+* To ease incremental developments, thin-edge give the developers the freedom to combine both MQTT and Rust-based components into purpose-specific agents.
 * To make feasible the interoperability of components provided by different tiers, thin-edge comes with an extensible data model for IIoT - cloud connectivity, telemetry data, device management, child devices, ...

 ## Design Principles

-* Thin-edge provides the tools to develop an IIoT gateway by assembling components that have been implemented independently, possibly by different vendors and using different programming languages.
+* Thin-edge provides the tools to develop an IIoT agent by assembling components that have been implemented independently, possibly by different vendors and using different programming languages.
 * There are two levels of components: